abhayguptadev/docpocket-package/docpocket/README.md

 ### Usage

-Launch the DocPocket feature from any widget:
+Launch the DocPocket feature from any widget in your app:

 ```dart
 onPressed: () {